4 employment law changes — in force since April 6. Send this page to your clients.

 ACAS · HMRC · Fair Work Agency · ICO · REC · Companies House — monitored daily, summarised in plain English, delivered before the deadline.

 SI 2026/310 raises the unfair dismissal cap to £123,543 from April 6.
 Holiday records become a criminal offence.
 SSP is day-one for all placed workers.
-Make your agency the one that kept clients informed.

 No contract · Cancel any time · £19/month after trial